7Block Labs

 ByAUJay

-The subscription experience your product team wants—recurring USDC (and friends) that actually clears on time—now has a proven, low-friction stack: EIP-7702 + ERC-4337 smart accounts, Permit2-based pull payments or token streaming, time-based automation, and CCTP V2 for cross-chain settlement in seconds.
-We’ve been shipping this in production since Pectra; here’s the blueprint you can run this quarter.
+The subscription experience your product team is aiming for--getting recurring USDC (and similar tokens) that actually clears when it’s supposed to--now has a solid, easy-to-use stack: EIP-7702 + ERC-4337 smart accounts, Permit2-based pull payments or token streaming, time-based automation, and CCTP V2 for fast cross-chain settlements.
+We’ve been rolling this out in production since Pectra, and here’s a blueprint you can use this quarter.

 The “Subscription” Economy: Building Recurring Crypto Payments